True forgiveness is when you can say, ‘Thank you for that experience.’― Oprah Winfrey

 I grew up as the “Daddy’s girl”.
 The bond my dad and I formed is something I held dear to my heart even as a child.
 My dad was a tall man, maybe more than 6 foot, fair-skinned, a Filipino-American businessman and journalist.
-I only see my him every Saturdays or Sundays.
+I only saw him Saturdays or Sundays.
 He never slept at our home.
 And growing up I realized that wasn’t normal.

 We were his third family, my mom being his third wife.
 I am their only child, but I had several half sisters and half brothers who barely knew my existence.

-It was year 1999.
+The year was1999.
 I was 9 years old.
-My life suddenly change in way I wish I could have prepared for.
+My life suddenly changed in a way I wish I could have prepared for.
 He left.
 On the day of my graduation from elementary school, I asked my mom.
 I was graduating with honors and I want him to be there.
 My mom said he was never to return.
-I did not understood what that really meant.
-I’ve waited endless Saturdays and Sundays but I never saw him again.
+I did not understand what that really meant.
+I waited for endless Saturdays and Sundays but I never saw him again.
 It was something I couldn’t accept and believe.
 What did I do wrong?

 Here are three truths I learned which helped me find my way out of the seemingly hopeless and endless cycle of bitterness and hatred.

 1. Forgiveness is all about you.